spazznolo/spazznolo.github.io/_posts/2022-04-07-goalie-consistency-3.md

 </div>
 </p>
 <p>
-We advance this idea to include Expected Goals, but first, we need to modify two parts: the simulation of seasons - we can no longer randomize seasons through sampling without replacement; and the entropy equation listed above - which needs to include the probability of shots becoming goals.
+We advance this idea to include Expected Goals, but first, we need to modify two parts: the simulation of seasons - we can no longer randomize seasons through sampling shot outcomes without replacement; and the entropy equation listed above - which needs to include the probability of shots becoming goals.
 </p>
 <h5>Modifying Season Simulations</h5>
 To convert a sequence of Expected Goals into a sequence of outcomes (goal or save), we flip a weighted coin by way of a binomial simulation, with the weight being the probability that the shot becomes a goal <em>minus the goalie's goals saved above expected per expected goal multiplied by the original shot probability</em>.
 This way, the simulations will mirror a goalie's deviance from the expected performance (if a goalie leaves more goals in than he should have, so will the simulations).